The 9 Best Practices in Project Management

 It pays (literally) to follow the project management best practices.
 Without abiding by these golden rules, you risk falling at the first hurdle after spending weeks planning, sweating, and debating in the boardroom.
 In business terms, that’s wasted time, money, and resources.

-Follow these 9 best practices in project management that you must follow if you want to nail your project.
-Of course, project management is made much easier with the help of software.
+These are the 9 best practices in project management that you must follow if you want to nail your project.
+Of course, project management is made much easier with the help of project management software.
 There are plenty of systems out there, but we specifically recommend monday.com – it’s user-friendly and packed with helpful features.

 1. Hold a Kick-off Meeting